-- The potential market and exploitation routes including scalability. - Relevant regulatory issues4. - When appropriate, the in vitro testing and/or assays in animals must be conducted following the national ethical rules of each relevant partner involved.
+- The potential market and exploitation routes including scalability. - Relevant regulatory issues4. - When appropriate, the in vitro testing and/or assays in animals must be conducted following the national ethical rules of each relevant partner involved. - Where relevant; alternatives to animal testing (methods and models) need to be incorporated in the study design.

-Moreover, the proposals are strongly encouraged to consider the following issue:
+Moreover, the proposals are strongly encouraged to consider:

-Cross-collaboration between materials scientists, bioscientists, medical doctors and industrial partners.
+• Cross-collaboration between material scientists, engineers, biologists, clinicians, immunologists, regulatory scientists, toxicologists and industrial partners.